Whitey Bulger: Winter Hill Gang

 After the 1972 truce, Bulger and the Mullens were in control of South Boston's criminal underworld.
 FBI Special Agent Dennis Condon noted in his log in September 1973 that Bulger and Nee had been heavily shaking down the neighborhood's bookmakers and loan sharks.
-Over the years that followed, Bulger began to remove opposition by persuading Winter to sanction the killings of those who "stepped out of line".
-In a 2004 interview, Winter recalled that the highly intelligent Bulger "could teach the devil tricks".
-During this era, Bulger's victims included Mullen veterans McGonagle, King, and James "Spike" O'Toole.
+Over the years that followed, Bulger began to remove opposition by persuading Winter to sanction the killings of those who "stepped out of line."
+In a 2004 interview, Winter recalled that the highly intelligent Bulger "could teach the devil tricks."
+During this era, Bulger's victims included Mullen veterans McGonagle, King and James "Spike" O'Toole.

 According to Weeks: As a criminal, he made a point of only preying upon criminals...
 And when things couldn't be worked out to his satisfaction with these people, after all the other options had been explored, he wouldn't hesitate to use violence. ...
 Tommy King, in 1975, was one example. ...
 Tommy's problems began when he and Jimmy had worked in Triple O's.
 Tommy, who was a Mullins, made a fist.
 And Jimmy saw it. ...
 A week later, Tommy was dead.
 Tommy's second and last mistake had been getting into the car with Jimmy, Stevie, and Johnny Martorano. ...
 Later that same night, Jimmy killed Buddy Leonard and left him in Tommy's car on Pilsudski Way in the Old Colony projects to confuse the authorities.

 In 1974, Bulger formed a partnership with Flemmi as enforcers for the Winter Hill Gang.
-During the 1970s, the Winter Hill Gang partnered with Anthony "Fat Tony" Ciulla in a lucrative horse race-fixing scheme in which the mobsters bribed and threatened jockeys and drugged horses in order to predetermine the outcomes of races across the East Coast.
+As the 1970s progressed, the gang partnered with Anthony "Fat Tony" Ciulla in a lucrative horse race-fixing scheme, in which mobsters bribed and threatened jockeys and drugged horses in order to predetermine the outcomes of races across the East Coast.
 Bulger and Flemmi's role in the scheme involved placing bets with bookmakers around the country.